-Graham crackers are one of life’s perfect foods.
-And, to be honest, I have’t found a store-bought gluten-free version that I like.
-The few that I’ve tried have been too thick and dense.
-That’s not what I want in a graham cracker.
-I need my graham crackers light and cruchy–and not too sweet.
+I haven’t found a store-bought gluten-free graham cracker that I love.
+The ones I’ve tried have been either too thick and dense or too rich and crumbly.
+I need my graham crackers light and crunchy–and not too sweet.
+So I make them myself!

 This recipe hits all those notes.
 The graham crackers, which are sweetened with honey and brown sugar, taste great enjoyed as a snack or used for s’mores.
-But why stop there?
-Grind them up and use the crumbs to make a wonderful crust for your favorite pie or cheesecake.
+You can also grind them into crumbs to use for a pie or cheesecake crust.

 Ingredients